8.5

 Deployment: Cloud Hosted

-Why We Chose It: We like OpenGov for its streamlined budgeting and planning module.
-This module helps generate more accurate and timely budgets for the public sector.
+OpenGov’s budgeting and planning module helps generate more accurate and timely budgets for the public sector.
 A key functionality within this module is its capital planning, which allows for multi-year capital improvement programs integrated with specific budgets.
 The process benefits organizations with several departments and board members who rely on accurate and timely budget information.

-We also like its flexibility as it automates processes across different government departments, such as budget and finance, purchasing, and community development.
+Its flexibility automates processes across different government departments, such as budget and finance, purchasing, and community development.
 OpenGov also has a mobile app for conducting inspections and managing code enforcement cases, allowing for adaptability in the inspection process.

 Best Budgeting Tools: